tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 I was tired, and far from home, and very, very in love with the version of him I had carried across the ocean.
 So I did what I had already done a hundred times before, in smaller ways, through a screen.

-I made the silence easier for him.
 I kissed him first, and when I did, he made a sound like relief.
 He was scared.
 I knew he was scared.
 But he stayed.

 His hands came to my waist like he still wasn’t sure he was allowed to touch me, and then his fingers curled into my sweater.
 He was trembling, but I was too.
 Nerves.
 Wanting.
 The absurd, impossible fact of finally being in the same room after all that time.